Hot Stock on Radar: Synthorx (THOR)

+Volatility remained at 1.71% over last week and shows 4.18% volatility in last month.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 2.3.

-Synthorx (THOR) exchanged 1632835 shares on hands in most recent trading session and observed an average volume with 262.62K shares.
-The stock acknowledged active focus on Tuesday trading session.
-THOR disclosed a change of 4.44% and its listed share value at $70.9 in the recent trade transaction.
+Synthorx (THOR) exchanged 562690 shares on hands and observed an average volume with 304.85K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+THOR disclosed a change of -1.05% and its listed share value at $69.89 in the recent trade transaction (Dec 31, 2019).
 This company belong to USA Country and part of Healthcare sector.
-It has a market capitalization of $2.29B.
+It has a market capitalization of $2.25B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 22.85% and trading from 50 days moving average with 120.11%.
+The stock price is performing along positive drift from its 200 days moving average with 245.69%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 90.62.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: